 The lateral stability isn’t there for that and there are balance issues.
 It would lead to accelerated wear and maybe even catastrophic failure so “no”.
 If you want to cover a wide space, consider two LightRail 4.20 Kits, parallel to each other, and each moving two lights in line.
 Here is how that works: https://www.lightrail3.com/lightrail-4-20-industrial-light-mover/

-If you have a specialty large wingspan style grow light, it is recommended that you use a LightRail 5.0 exclusively.
-LightRail 5.0 comes with a crossbar so is a logical match for these wide-span LED multiple light bar style grow lights.
+If you have a specialty large wingspan style grow light or long light bars, it is recommended that you use a LightRail 5.0 exclusively.
+LightRail 5.0 comes with a crossbar so is a logical match for these wide-span LED light bar style grow lights.

 9 smaller hoods or 6 larger hoods and that’s with a total of three crossbars (one comes with the kit), and an auxiliary rail.
 Here is more information: https://www.lightrail3.com/lightrail-5-0-side-by-side/